Q&A for Prospective and Registered Candidates

 1. What if someone moves to the municipality and wants to run as a candidate?

 A person can run for office if they are eligible to vote in the municipality and are not disqualified by law.
 Candidates must provide proof of identity and address when they submit their nomination papers.
-This must follow Ontario Regulation 304/13, Voter Idenification.
+This must follow Ontario Regulation 304/13, Voter Identification.

 You must submit this proof by 2:00 p.m. on Friday August 21, 2026 (Nomination Day).
 If you do not, your nomination will not be accepted.